johnathancall/startup/notes.md

 ### Which of the following correctly describes JSON?

-SON provides a simple, and yet effective way, to share and store data.
+JSON provides a simple, and yet effective way, to share and store data.
 By design JSON is easily convertible to, and from, JavaScript objects.
 This make it a very convenient data format when working with web technologies.
 Because of its simplicity, standardization, and compatibility with JavaScript, JSON has become one of the world's most popular data formats.

 {
   "class": {